Timberwolves build huge lead at Dallas, then hold on at end for 124-121 victory

 The Wolves tried hanging on for dear life in the fourth, and they made just enough plays late in the game to hang on for a 124-121 victory.

-Doncic finished with 33 and Irving had 36, which included 24 in the fourth quarter.
+Doncic finished with 33 points and Irving had 36, which included 24 in the fourth quarter.

 That was just the preview for how the Wolves came out in the third quarter.
 That 11-point lead extended to as much as 25 in the first five minutes of the third as the Wolves had everybody clicking.
 Taurean Prince was making post moves and hitting from outside, Conley was setting up Gobert on the pick and roll and they were playing focused defense.